isc-projects/stork/doc/install.rst

 Installation Prerequisites
 ==========================

-The ``Stork Agent`` does not require any specific dependencies to run.
+The Stork agent does not require any specific dependencies to run.
 It can be run immediately after installation.

 Stork uses the ``status-get`` command to communicate with Kea.